First Alert Forecast: Get ready for more scattered showers and storms this week

 · Tonight, we’ll see partly to mostly cloudy skies.
 A few scattered showers and storms are possible.
 Rain chances are around 40-50%.
 Some patchy fog is possible.
 Low temperatures will be in the upper 60s and lower 70s.

-· More scattered storms are on the way as we move through the week.

-· We’ll see about a 60% chance of scattered showers and storms on Tuesday.
-Highs will be in the mid 80s.
+· We’ll see about a 40% chance of scattered showers and storms on Wednesday.
+Highs will be in the upper 80s.

-· Storm chances are around 50% on Wednesday.
+· Storm chances are around 30% on Thursday.
 Otherwise, we’ll see partly to mostly cloudy skies.
-Highs will be in the upper 80s.
+Highs will be in the lower 90s.

-· The chance for scattered rain and storms will continue into Thursday and Friday (30% chance).
+· The chance for scattered rain and storms will continue into Friday (40% chance).
 Highs will rise back into the lower 90s.

-· Highs will be in the 80s and 90s by the weekend with a chance of storms.
+· Highs will be in the mid to upper 80s by the weekend with a chance of storms.
+Rain chances are around 30-40% for now.

 First Alert Weather Story:

-High pressure will continue to influence our weather from offshore, which will keep the heat and humidity pumping into our area and keep the chance for showers and storms alive.
+High pressure will continue to influence our weather from offshore, pumping in the humidity and the chance for more showers and storms.

-On Tuesday, we’ll see partly to mostly cloudy skies and about a 60% chance of scattered showers and storms, especially by afternoon and evening.
-Some heavy rain is possible.
-High temperatures will be in the mid 80s.

 A few showers and storms are in your forecast this weekend.
-Highs will be in the 80s and 90s.
+On Saturday, there’s a 40% chance of storms.
+By Sunday, there’s a 30% chance.
+Highs will be in the mid to upper 80s this weekend.

 Tonight: Partly/Mostly Cloudy.
 Chance of Showers & Storms (40-50%).
 Areas of Patchy Fog.
 Mild.
 Low temperatures in the upper 60s and lower 70s.